Carol II of Romania: Carol II, the King of Romania from 1930 to 1940 (usurpation of the throne)

-Returning to the country on 7 June, 1930, in a coup d'état engineered by National Peasant Prime Minister Iuliu Maniu, Carol deposed his son Michael (who was still under a regency due to his minority) and was recognized by the Parliament as king of Romania the following day.
-For the next decade, he sought to influence the course of Romanian political life, first through manipulation of the rival Peasant and Liberal parties and anti-Semitic factions, and subsequently (January 1938) through a ministry of his own choosing.
+Returning to the country on 7 June 1930, in a coup d'état engineered by National Peasant Prime Minister Iuliu Maniu, Carol deposed his son Michael (who was still under a regency due to his minority) and was recognized by the Parliament as king of Romania the following day.
+For the next decade, he sought to influence the course of Romanian political life, first through manipulation of the rival Peasant and Liberal parties and antisemitic factions, and subsequently (January 1938) through a ministry of his own choosing.
 Carol also sought to build up his own personality cult against the growing influence of the Iron Guard, for instance, by setting up a paramilitary youth organization known as Straja Țării in 1935.
 The American historian Stanley G. Payne described Carol as "the most cynical, corrupt and power-hungry monarch who ever disgraced a throne anywhere in twentieth-century Europe".
-A colorful character, Carol was in the words of the British historian Richard Cavendish: "Dashing, willful and reckless, a lover of women, champagne and speed, Carol drove racing cars and piloted planes, and on state occasions, occasions appeared in operetta uniforms with enough ribbons, chains, and orders to sink a small destroyer."
+A colorful character, Carol was in the words of the British historian Richard Cavendish: "Dashing, willful and reckless, a lover of women, champagne and speed, Carol drove racing cars and piloted planes, and on state occasions appeared in operetta uniforms with enough ribbons, chains, and orders to sink a small destroyer."

 The Romanian historian Maria Bucur wrote about Carol:

 Of course, he loved luxury; being born to privilege he expected nothing less than the grand lifestyle he saw in the other courts of Europe.
 Yet his style was not outlandish or grotesque like Nicolae Ceaușescu's unique brand of kitsch.
 He liked things large but relatively simple – his royal palace testifies to that trait.
-Carol’s true passions were Lupescu, hunting, and cars and he spared no expense on them.
+Carol's true passions were Lupescu, hunting, and cars and he spared no expense on them.

 Carol liked to present an impressive and populist persona to the public, wearing garish military uniforms adorned with medals, and being the benefactor of every philanthropic endeavor in the country.
 He loved parades and grandiose festivals and watched them closely, but he was not taken in by these events as more than shows of his power.
 He did not take them as a show of sincere popularity as Ceaușescu did during his later years.